Growing Kauri

 If any Kauri plants you are growing look healthy but test positive for the PA pathogen, you should let Tiakina Kauri know immediately.
 The Landfill Disposal of contaminated material best practice guidelines contain more information about how to safely dispose of potentially infected plant material.

-Tiakina Kauri is helping people understand and comply with the new rules through education and awareness programmes.
+Tiakina Kauri is helping people understand and comply with the rules of the National Plan through education and awareness programmes.

 In cases of clear and substantial or continued non-compliance with the rules, prosecution or infringement fees could be applied.
 Fees range from $300 (Rule 8) to $400 (Rule 9).
 An individual or corporation could also be charged under the Biosecurity Act 1993, which could result in a criminal conviction with a maximum fine of $5,000 for an individual and $15,000 for a corporation.